Kikagaku Moyo: History

-In the summer of 2012 in Tokyo, Go Kurosawa - who came to be the drummer in what would become Kikagaku Moyo - met Tomo Katsurada - the future guitarist - who had come back from studying film in the US.
-Having similar interests in music, fashion and movies, they decided to start playing music together.
-Though Go had played piano and Tomo knew the cello, both of them had little to no prior experience in the instruments they wanted to play in the band.
+Future drummer and guitarist Go Kurosawa and Tomo Katsurada met in the summer of 2012 in Tokyo following Tomo's return from studying film in the US.
+Having similar interests in music, fashion, and movies, they decided to start playing music together.
+Though Go had played piano and Tomo knew the cello, neither had substantial prior experience in the instruments they wanted to play in the band.
 Initially, the two often played together in an old studio where their friend worked, from midnight to morning, the reason for that being the high price of playing in the studio during the day.

 Dissatisfied with their sound, Go and Tomo soon went out to search for more people to join the band.
 They specifically sought people who didn’t have much experience like Go and Tomo themselves, but wanted to play music together.
 They started with putting up signs and handing out posters at their college.
-They eventually met their bassist Kotsoguy who was recording sounds from a vending machine on the street for a drone project.
-Tomo met their second guitarist Daoud Popal in a smoking area at the college Go and Tomo were attending.
-Around the same time, the band’s sitarist Ryu Kurosawa, who is Go's brother, joined the band after coming back from India.
-The members didn’t have much in common when it comes to musical taste.
-Go had a mixed music taste and was the only one listening to psychedelic rock while Tomo preferred power pop, Kotsoguy black metal and Daoud hip-hop.
-In an interview, Go says “We tried to talk, “What have you been listening to?”
-We could never share anything.
-So only after we started playing, after one year, we started sharing.”.
+They eventually met their bassist Kotsu Guy, who at the time was recording sounds from a vending machine on the street for a drone project.
+Tomo met their second guitarist Daoud Popal in the college's smoking area.
+Around the same time, Go's brother Ryu Kurosawa returned from India and joined the band as their sitarist.
+The members had little in common in terms of musical taste, leading to difficulties sharing about their musical interests that persisted until they had been playing together for a year.
+Go had a mixed music taste and was the only one listening to psychedelic rock while Tomo preferred power pop, Kotsu Guy black metal, and Daoud hip-hop.
 Since most of the members weren’t technically proficient, they decided to adopt a psychedelic, meditative style, as a utilitarian approach to play music together.
 This style is especially present on their self-titled debut album.